Lazy Fascist Press,

 Our titles will continue to be available and sold in all the usual places, and you’ll still find them at events where our parent company, Eraserhead Press, is representing.
 You’ll find me around at AWP, the Pacific Northwest Booksellers Association tradeshow, and other events throughout the year.
 You may also see the press name shortened on book covers to the more apolitical “LFP” on several titles.

 I want to thank everyone who made Lazy Fascist what it was.
 The authors, the readers, book reviewers, the interns, everyone at Eraserhead Press, my family.
 I’d name all of you individually, but the list would stretch to over a thousand long.
 Suffice to say, when I say thank you, I mean you.
-To everyone who ever contributed in any way, to everyone who demonstrated their supported, and even to those who told us to fuck off or said we’d never make it, thank you.
-From the bottom of my heart, thank you for seven great years.
+To everyone who ever contributed in any way, to everyone who demonstrated their support, and even to those who told us to fuck off or said we’d never make

-Now go buy Nails by MP Johnson and In the River by Jeremy Robert Johnson.
+Now go buy Nails by Emma Alice Johnson and In the River by Jeremy Robert Johnson.
 We may be sailing gently into the night, but we saved our best for last.